 Watch your tone

 Do not speak in a condescending manner to the other party, and avoid the use of harsh words.
-For example: “I felt annoyed by the constant spamming of potions as it was crashing my game” is better than “Your spamming of potions is extremely annoying.”
+For example: “I the constant spamming of potions as it was crashing my game, could you please stop?” is better than “Your spamming of potions is extremely annoying.”

 To help another person understand you better, explain why you felt that way.
 For example: “I did not like it because it felt like you were looking down on me”

 Understand that you are not perfect, as is everyone else

 Be prepared to receive feedback in return.
 The other party may also point out some things which you did in the past.
 Remember that nobody is perfect.
 For example: “I understand, but you also used similar terms as well in a similar way in the past.”

 Acknowledge the issues addressed and work out a solution that you both can agree on.
 Be understanding towards each other and be prepared to make concessions.
 For example: “Ah I see, alright.
 In the future, I won’t make such statements anymore.
 May I ask if you do the same too?”

 If the other party is not willing to cooperate, do not engage further.
 You may choose to exercise other options such as ignoring them through the /ignore command or blocking them on discord.